bazaarvoice/response-demo/README.md

 - Obtain a API key for [Response API](https://developer.bazaarvoice.com/response-api/home).
 - Obtain a API key for [Conversations API](https://developer.bazaarvoice.com/conversations-api/home).
 - Obtain [OAuth credentials](https://developer.bazaarvoice.com/response-api/getting-started#getting-access).
-- Obtain a test reviewId to create a client response.
+- Obtain a test reviewId to respond to.
 This can be done through the Bazaarvoice workbench or using the [reviews endpoint](https://developer.bazaarvoice.com/conversations-api/reference/v5.4/reviews/review-display) that is part of the [Conversations API](https://developer.bazaarvoice.com/conversations-api/home).

 ## What is the sample doing?